zhengshuai1001/JiKouCompany/README.md

 Incredible things can be done simply if we are committed to making them happen.

 Be a practical dreamer, backed by action.

+If you can dream it, you can do it.